vector-10/vector-10/README.md

  Hi there 👋,
- I am  Blaise Henshaw, a software Developer.
+ I am  Akalonu Chukwuduzie Blaise, a Software Developer.
  I major in building web applications with the Node.js and Express.js for the backend and React.js for the frontend.
- MongoDb is my go to for databases but SQL is as beautiful too.
+ MongoDB is my go to for databases but SQL is as beautiful too.

 - 🔭 I’m currently working on a Docker, Kubernetes, deployment and AI applications.